jensbambauer/seriale/site/content/awards-2026.md

             of transmitting the story & emotions.
 The winner is also getting a place to present their project at Seriesland 2026, with accommodation.
+  - partial: text
+    smallmargin: false
+    data:
+      headline: Vertical Series Jury | Statement
+      paragraphs:
+        - text: "The filmmakers of the winning series made every jury member binge-watch the whole series!
+The cliffhangers are well placed, the story is original, the look is authentic, the vertical format is really used for visual storytelling and the series makes good use of its low budget.
+We just have one question: Will there be a second season?"
+  - partial: text
+    smallmargin: false
+    headline: ""
+    data:
+      paragraphs:
+        - text: "Many factors go into a great web series, from a good story, directing, editing, and acting.
+They say looks aren’t everything, but a bad image on screen can mar an otherwise amazing series.
+This series knows how to use the camera to make reality dance in front of our eyes and invites us into this world. "
+      headline: Series Jury | Statement for Best Cinematography
+  - partial: text
+    smallmargin: false
 ---